Alii-Khaled/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-This is Two implementations for Sentiment Analysis:
-* Using Recurrent Neural Network with Embedding Layer
+This is Sentiment Analysis project using Recurrent Neural Network composed of 2 LSTM layers with Embedding Layer.

-* Using Classical methods
+Implemented with PyTorch